20 Greatest Computer Programmers Of All Time

 Who is he: Niklaus Wirth is a Swiss computer scientist who was made a fellow of the Computer History Museum for his influential work in algorithms and programming languages.

-What he has done: Wirth is known for developing numerous programming languages, including Pascal, Modula, as well as for establishing several standard topics in the software engineering field.
-He was the chief designer of Algol W, Euler, Modula, Modula-2, Pascal, Oberon, Oberon-2, and Oberon-7.
-He also worked on Lola digital hardware design and simulation system.
+What he has done: Wirth is known for creating several programming languages, including Pascal and Modula, and for shaping many key concepts in software engineering.
+He was the lead designer of languages such as Algol W, Euler, Modula, Modula-2, Pascal, Oberon, Oberon-2, and Oberon-7.
+He also developed the Lola system for digital hardware design and simulation.

-Achievements: He was honored with Turing Award, SIGPLAN Programming Languages Achievement Award, and Marcel Benoist Prize.
+Achievements: He was honored with the Turing Award, the SIGPLAN Programming Languages Achievement Award, and the Marcel Benoist Prize.

 14. Alan Curtis Kay

-Major Achievements: Alan received ACM Turing Award for his work on object-oriented programming, UPE Abacus Award, and UdK 01-Award for pioneering the GUI.
+Major Achievements: Alan received the ACM Turing Award for his work on object-oriented programming, the UPE Abacus Award, and the UdK 01-Award for pioneering the GUI.

 13. John McCarthy